Feminine beauty ideal: Psychological effects

 There is significant pressure for girls to conform to feminine beauty ideals, and, since thinness is prized as feminine, many women feel dissatisfied with their body shape.
 Body dissatisfaction has been found to be a precursor to serious psychological problems such as depression, social anxiety, and eating disorders.
 Feminine beauty ideals have influenced women, particularly younger women, to partake in extreme measures.
 Some of these extreme measures include limiting their food intake, participating in excessive physical activity, or fixating on one's diet to try to achieve what is considered the "ideal beauty standards".
 One aspect of the feminine beauty ideal includes having a thin waist, which is causing women to participate in these behaviors.
 When trying to achieve these unnatural standards, these dangerous practices are put into place.
 These practices can eventually lead to the woman developing eating disorders such as anorexia and bulimia.
 With eating disorders as such, the obsession over one's body image and being thin reaches new levels, evolving into a rational fear of putting on weight.
 As achieving the "beauty ideal" becomes a more popular phenomenon, these eating disorders are becoming more prevalent, especially in young women.
 Researchers have found that magazine advertisements promoting dieting and thinness are far more prevalent in women's magazines than in men's magazines, and that female television characters are far more likely to be thin than male characters.
 Eating disorders stem from individual body dysmorphia, or an excessive preoccupation with perceived flaws in appearance.
 Researchers suggest that this behavior strongly correlates with societal pressure for women to live up to the standards of beauty set by a culture obsessed with being thin.
 Research has shown that people have subconsciously associated heavier body sizes with negative personality characteristics such as laziness and lack of self-control.
 Fat-body prejudice appears as young as early childhood and continues into adult years.
 Negative body image worsens as females go through puberty; girls in adolescence frequently report being dissatisfied with their weight and fear future weight gain.
 According to the National Association of Anorexia Nervosa and Associated Disorders (ANAD), the age of the onset of eating disorders is getting younger.
 Girls as young as elementary-school age report body dissatisfaction and dieting to look like magazine models.

 Ellen Staurowsky characterized serious psychological and physical health risks that are associated with girls' negative body images.
-Negative body image is often associated with disordered eating, depression, and even substance abuse.
+Negative body image is often associated with eating disorders, depression, and substance abuse.
 There is widespread evidence of damaging dissatisfaction among women and young girls with their appearance.